 A. An applicant for a license issued under this chapter shall:

 1. Be a citizen of the United States and be of good moral character.

 2. Not have been convicted of a crime involving moral turpitude.

 3. Not have defaulted on payment of money collected or received for another.

-4. Not have been a former licensee under the provisions of this chapter whose license was suspended or revoked and not subsequently reinstated.
+4. Not have been a former licensee under this chapter whose license was suspended or revoked and not subsequently reinstated.

 B. If the applicant for a license is a firm, partnership, association or corporation, the qualifications required by subsection A of this section shall be required of the individual in active management of the firm, partnership, association or corporation.

-C. When a licensed agency ceases to be under the active management of a qualified person, as defined in rules, notice of this fact shall be given to the superintendent within ten days.
-The licensee shall have ninety days after the termination of the services of the acting manager to replace the qualified person and notify the superintendent of the qualified replacement.
-If the agency is not placed under the active management of a new qualified person and notice thereof given to the superintendent within the ninety-day period, the license of the agency expires unless a provisional license has been granted under the provisions of section 32-1027.
+C. When a licensed agency ceases to be under the active management of a qualified person, as defined in rules, notice of this fact shall be given to the deputy director within ten days.
+The licensee shall have ninety days after the termination of the services of the acting manager to replace the qualified person and notify the deputy director of the qualified replacement.
+If the agency is not placed under the active management of a new qualified person and notice is not given to the deputy director within the ninety-day period, the license of the agency expires unless a provisional license has been granted under section 32-1027.